VirgilSecurity/chat-back4app-android/README.md

 More information about what you can build with Virgil Security you will find [here][_virgil_www].

-## HIPAA compliance:

-End-to-End Encryption is a way to meet the technical requirements for HIPAA.
-If you need more details, sign up for a free [Virgil account][_virgil_account], join our Slack community and ping us there: we’re happy to discuss your own privacy circumstances and help you understand what’s required to meet the technical HIPAA requirements.

-Follow our posts on Back4App.
-In the next tutorial, we will be helping two people or IoT devices to communicate with end-to-end encryption with [PFS][_pfs] enabled.
+**Follow our posts on Back4App.** In the next tutorial, we will be helping two people or IoT devices to communicate with end-to-end encryption with [PFS][_pfs] enabled.
 You’ll find out how to protect previously intercepted traffic from being decrypted even if the main private key is compromised.